EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

 * Volunteer at Next Einstein Forum (NEF)

   * Aided in the organization of the forum.

+* Volunteered in clean up exercises both in Rwanda(Umuganda)  and Ghana.

 * Student Representative  at AMMI Ghana.

 * Judicial Committee Secretary at KNUST, Mathematics Department.

+* Financial Secretary for Ghana Methodist Students Union, at Opoku Ware School.

 * Student Representative Organiser at Opuku Ware School (OWASS).